-4. 1 Speaking and listening
+4.1 Speaking and listening

 - 4.1a In our teaching we should provide planned opportunities across the curriculum for students to engage in purposeful talk, both formally and informally and in a variety of different sized groups as well as individually.
-There is to be a focus on correct use of Standard English at all times during lesson.
-New SOLs include focus on oracy with specific focus and task to be included in lessons termly. - 4.1b We should provide students with the ability to describe events, activities and problems, develop ideas with others, ask questions as well as answer them, reflect on learning orally and talk at length through adopting the role of the expert. - 4.1c In planning for talk, we should consider pace and timing so that purposeful talk is maintained. - 4.1d Focus on new English specification to include Speaking and Listening filmed tasks.
+There is to be a focus on correct use of Standard English at all times during lesson. - 4.1b We should provide students with the ability to describe events, activities and problems, develop ideas with others, ask questions as well as answer them, reflect on learning orally and talk at length through adopting the role of the expert. - 4.1c In planning for talk, we should consider pace and timing so that purposeful talk is maintained. - 4.1d Focus on new English specification to include Speaking and Listening filmed tasks.
 To assist with this, public speaking competitions arranged, both internal and external.